List of Texas Longhorns starting quarterbacks

-This a list of the starting quarterbacks for the Texas Longhorns football teams since 1944.
+This is a list of the starting quarterbacks for the Texas Longhorns football teams since 1944.

 They are listed in order of the first game each player started for the Longhorns that season.

 A player is credited with a win if he started the game and the team won that game, no matter if the player was injured or permanently removed after the first play.